What is MaxCyte?

 Harbert Venture Partners

-Harbert Venture Partners, part of Harbert Management Corporation, specializes in private equity investments, with a focus on middle-market and later-stage companies in technology and life sciences.
+Harbert Venture Partners, part of Harbert Management Corporation, specializes in private equity investments across various sectors including technology and life sciences, with a focus on middle-market and later-stage companies.

 What's next for MaxCyte?